 How did it take this long to get to the Yamaha MT-07?
 Simple, “Y” comes late in the alphabet!
 But the MT-07 is one of those bikes that’s so well-liked, and so often recommended, that it does deserve to be mentioned earlier.

-The MT-07 — launched initially as the FZ-07 — is a middleweight sport bike powered by Yamaha’s almost-iconic “CP2” engine, which is a 689cc parallel twin with a 270-degree crankshaft.
+The MT-07 — launched initially as the FZ-07 in the US — is a middleweight sport bike powered by Yamaha’s almost-iconic “CP2” engine, which is a 689cc parallel twin with a 270-degree crankshaft.
 The MT-07’s motor is lively and fun, making the bike a little hooligan machine, even though the specs on paper (54 kW / 72 hp at 8750 rpm in the latest gen) aren’t that exciting.

 The same could be said of the rest of the bike.
 It has a conventional telescopic fork, axial-mounted calipers, and a monochromatic LCD.
 But the MT-07’s secret sauce is that it’s very lightweight, coming in at a paltry 184 kg / 406 lb fully fuelled.
 Combined with its torquey motor and short wheelbase, the MT-07 is an easy wheelie practice machine.